chef/chef-web-docs/content/platforms.md

 #### Commercial Support

-The following table lists the commercially-supported platforms for Chef Backend, the high-availability solution for Chef Infra Server:
+The following table lists the commercially-supported platforms for Chef Backend, which is the high-availability solution for Chef Infra Server:

 <table>
 <colgroup>